web-fountain/react-atx-database/README.md

 → 238a31bfa1113c9f6f665a59a5dd586fed09405004b552daf8abf7141df6a9ba
 ```
 The flag `-d` means to run the container in a detached mode.
-After executing the above command you should see a container ID sha as the only output (similar to this): `238a31bfa1113c9f6f665a59a5dd586fed09405004b552daf8abf7141df6a9ba`
+After executing the above command you should see a container ID sha as the only output (yours will be different but similar): `238a31bfa1113c9f6f665a59a5dd586fed09405004b552daf8abf7141df6a9ba`

 ### Sanity Checks